great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/configuring_metadata_stores/how_to_configure_a_validation_result_store_in_gcs.md

 ### 5. Reference the new configuration

-To make Great Expectations look for Validation Results on the Azure store, you must set the ``validations_store_name`` variable to the name of your Azure Validations Store, which in our example is `validations_GCS_store`.
+To make Great Expectations look for Validation Results on the GCS store, you must set the ``validations_store_name`` variable to the name of your GCS Validations Store, which in our example is `validations_GCS_store`.

 ### 6. Confirm that the Validation Results Store has been correctly configured